MinaSamir11/react-native-in-app-review/README.md

     // matter the result, we continue our app flow.

     // for ios
-    // the flow lanuched successfully, The API does not indicate whether the user
+    // the flow launched successfully, The API does not indicate whether the user
     // reviewed or not, or he/she closed flow yet as android, Thus, no
     // matter the result, we continue our app flow.
   })
   .catch((error) => {
     //we continue our app flow.
-    // we have some error could happen while lanuching InAppReview,
+    // we have some error could happen while launching InAppReview,
     // Check table for errors and code number that can return in catch. console.log(error);
   });